TheCandidStartup/TheCandidStartup.github.io/_drafts/organizational-anti-pattern-product-managers.md

 ### Making it happen

-Many years ago, the organization I was working for hired a PM with a chequered reputation.
-Our VP at the time was looking for a "change agent" and that's certainly what they got.
+I'm reminded of the story of an organization that hired a PM with a chequered reputation.
+Their VP at the time was looking for a "change agent" and that's certainly what they got.

 The new PM behaved very like the CEO of an early stage startup.
 Ready to do whatever was needed to make their dream a reality.
 They had no mandate to build a new product.
 They had no development team.
 They did it anyway.